degisew/Leaderboard-API/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-- I would like to thank the Microverse and my Coding Partners.
+- I would like to thank Microverse and my Coding Partners.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>